SPEECHCOG/VGS_order_CogSci/README.md

 ## Lexicon discrimination score

 "lexical.py" provides the speech representations of a given hidden layer (of the speech encoder and decoder) for lexical task.
-Please first modify the path to the input data (test audio files) and the path to save the output data (speech representations).
+Please first modify the path to the input data (test audio files) and the path to save the output data (speech embeddings).

 For measuring the lexical score, please follow the instruction in the following repository: